 Only a few patients can be cured with the resection of the tumor since metastases are, in most cases, already there when the diagnosis is made.

 The results of chemo and radiation therapy are also not satisfactory.
 The latter is helpful, however, in the therapy of the pancreatic pain.
 In most patients, palliative interventions (biliodigestive anastomosis, percutaneous stenting, and biliary drainage) are indicated.
-They can prolong life for six to nine months.
+They can prolong life for 6–9 months.

 Examination of the Pancreas

-Due to its location in the retroperitoneal space, the pancreas is neither palpable nor can it be auscultated or imaged in a conventional x-ray.
+Due to its location in the retroperitoneal space, the pancreas is neither palpable nor can it be auscultated or imaged using a conventional X-ray.
 Pain expresses itself in the upper abdomen in a belt-like manner.

 |Sonography||The main structure for the localization of the pancreas is the splenic vein, which lies dorsally of it.
 The echogenicity is similar to the liver’s; echogenicity increases with adiposis and increasing age (=pancreatic lipomatosis).
 Pancreatic tumors are normally hypoechogenic.
 Calcifications are evidence of chronic pancreatitis.
 For better imaging of the tail of the pancreas, the ultrasound head should be rotated slightly clockwise.|